metacall/core/README.md

 - Porting low level libraries to high level languages transparently.
 With **METACALL** you can get rid of extension APIs like Python C API or NodeJS N-API.
 You can call directly low level libraries from your high level languages without making a wrapper in C or C++ for it.

 As you can see, there are plenty of uses. **METACALL** introduces a new model of programming which allows a high interoperability between technologies.
 If you find any other use case just let us know about it with a Pull Request and we will add it to the list.

+## 3.1 Known Projects Using MetaCall

+- **[Acid Cam](https://www.facebook.com/AcidCam/)**: A software for video manipulation that distorts videos for generating art.
+[Acid Cam CLI](https://github.com/lostjared/acidcam-cli) uses **METACALL** to allow custom filters written in Python and easily embed Python programming language into its plugin system.

 ## 4. Usage